urbanij/syRF/README.md

 [Python](https://www.python.org/)3 installed on your machine – preferably via [Anaconda](https://www.anaconda.com/download/), to make things as smooth as possible.
-This way other useful/mandatory packages such has Numpy, Matplotlib, [...] will be installed as well.
+This way [other](https://docs.anaconda.com/anaconda/packages/old-pkg-lists/4.3.1/py35/) useful/mandatory packages such as Numpy and Matplotlib will be installed as well.

 `PyQt5` i.e. the GUI engine is also mandatory.
 If not already installed do that by typing